Wanting to know how to OCR PDFs as they are added to SharePoint automatically?

 Clean Operations: When setting to ‘Default‘ the OCR action will perform a default collection of clean-up operations including auto-rotate, auto deskew and auto despeckle.
 To select a specific set of clean-up operations, select ‘Specific‘ and then enable required clean-up operations.

-8.d.
-File Content: Select the ‘File Content‘ property provided by the ‘OCR a PDF Document‘ Encodian action
+7.d.
+File Content: Select the ‘File Content‘ property from the ‘OCR a PDF Document‘ Encodian action

 9. Now let’s test the flow!